 In the image at left we see her riding a tiger.
 However, the Shan Hai Jing (“Classic of Mountains and Seas”), which dates to the 4th century BCE, describes her as having a human face but a tiger’s body and teeth, and a leopard’s tail – a fierce, shamanic figure.
 She is attended by fabulous creatures such as a nine-tailed fox and a three-legged crow.

 The text in the Shan Hai Jing is difficult to translate, but Xiwangmu controls constellations, including the “Grindstone” – a reference to the Pole Star, about which the sky turns.
-Her tree is thus a world tree.
+Her tree is thus a world tree, and she is its guardian.

 Xiwangmu is also herself associated with the 7th day of the 7th month.
 A tale from the Western Jin period (266–316) tells how Xiwangmu visited the emperor who was on a quest for immortality.
 She took with her seven peaches, and gave five to the emperor.
 He ate them but kept the stones, which he wished to plant.
 Xiwangmu just laughed, telling him that the tree only bore fruit once every three thousand years.
 In these legends we see how the Weaving Maiden’s attributes as a weaver and her connection to the Festival of Sevens were originally aspects of her mother, who is a much older goddess.